MikoBie/random-model/README.md

 # `The role of the working memory storage component in a random-like series generation`

 This is a repository for the manuscript on 'The role of the working memory storage component in a random-like series generation'.
 In two studies we investigated  In the repository, you will find data sets (raw and processed) and all scripts for data processing, analysis, and plotting the charts.
+This work was supported by funds from the Polish National Science Centre (project no. 2019/35/N/HS6/04318).

 ## The structure of the repository